duthied/Free-Friendika/doc/Addons.md

 Modules
 ---

-Addons/addons may also act as "modules" and intercept all page requests for a given URL path.
+Addons may also act as "modules" and intercept all page requests for a given URL path.
 In order for a addon to act as a module it needs to define a function "addon_name_module()" which takes no arguments and needs not do anything.

 If this function exists, you will now receive all page requests for "http://my.web.site/addon_name" - with any number of URL components as additional arguments.